 Programming accuracy: (Calibration temp \pm 5°C) Maximum difference between the programmed value and the actual output.
-(Expressed as a constant plus a percentage of the setting.)

-Readback accuracy: (Calibration temp ± 5°C) Maximum error in reading back an output parameter.
-(Expressed as a constant plus a percentage of the reading).
+Readback accuracy: (Calibration temp ±5°C) Maximum error in reading back an output parameter.
+Expressed as a percentage of the reading, plus a constant.